 #4.
 Wrap the plant itself.
 Some plants need minimal intervention in attaching to the moss pole.
 I’ve successfully attached plants just by wrapping the vine gently around the pole, making sure the aerial roots had something to grip.

-For a successful plant growth, ensure that the moss pole is placed in such a way where it will be easy for aerial roots to develop from.
-Connecting at the nodes of your plants makes this process easier and provides an ideal environment for flourishing foliage.
+For a successful plant growth, ensure that the moss pole is placed in such a way where it will be easy for aerial roots to develop.
+Connecting at the nodes of your climbing plants makes this process easier and provides an ideal environment for flourishing foliage.

 Once your majestic climbing plant has taken root, you can help it reach for the sky by providing plenty of mist and creating a steamy, humid atmosphere.
 With regular guidance up its moss pole along the way, you’ll be rewarded with an eye-catching display that’s sure to draw attention!

-ou can encourage your plant to grow bigger and better by simply snipping away its top–the process is cyclical, so each time you do it the leaves will come back even stronger.
+You can encourage your climbing plant to grow bigger and better by simply pruning away its top–the process is cyclical, so each time you do it the leaves will come back even stronger.

 My live moss pole had the potential to look vivid and dynamic, but proved difficult for me to keep in that state.
 Despite my best efforts of misting it regularly and storing it at a humidly-rich environment, I found myself having to revive its luster time after time.

-Despite their water retention, I still find it’s a challenge to keep a sphagnum moss pole moist consistently.
+Despite their water retention capabilities, I still find it’s a challenge to keep a sphagnum moss pole moist consistently for optimal plant growth.

 Coco coir is an incredibly versatile natural material derived from the husks of coconuts, possessing many of the same qualities as dried sphagnum moss.
 It has natural water-retention capabilities and also holds up well against regular breakdown over time, making it an ideal choice for natural environment gardens as well as indoor plants.